-Makayla is a sophomore in her first year of journalism.
-She plays both softball and volleyball and enjoys watching Netflix.
+Makayla is a junior in her second year of journalism.
+She plays softball and volleyball.
+Makayla is an aspiring surgeon and beach lover.

 Fluco Sports in Review 5/26-6/4

 After a hard-fought loss against Monticello just a week prior, the Lady Flucos softball team found their will and beat them 10-0 on May 27.
 Sophomore Brooke Napier said it felt amazing to come out on top after spending a week preparing to beat them.
 “We worked hard in practice all week long and carried what we did into the game.
 The outcome was beautiful,” said Napier.

 She explained that she and her team need to keep the same energy going into their following games.
 “Bringing the same elements like our energy, our timing of the pitcher, and our drive into next week’s games will help us immensely,” she said.

 Fluco baseball took another win over Monticello on May 27.
 Sophomore JJ Glasscock said it was another successful game.
 “It was great to get another win against them.
 We went out there fired up, ready to play and that paid off in the end,” Glasscock said.
 He noted that these next few games are essential for making it to Regionals.
 “We are technically defending state champs, so we have a lot to live up to and a long road ahead of us to get some hardware,” he added.

 Glasscock explained that coming off a couple great wins is a big confidence booster for some of the boys on the team, and he thinks they will make a good run in the post-season playoffs.